morrownr/USB-WiFi/home/AP_Mode/Bridged_Wireless_Access_Point.md

 -----

-Note: This guide is currently undergoing an upgrade because of the release of Raspberry Pi OS 64 bit 2023-10-10.
-It may take me a while to make the changes and test.
-Until testing is complete, please consider this guide to be a work in progress.
-Anyone that wants to help is welcome to help.
+Note: This guide has recently been updated for use with RasPiOS 2023-10-10 based on Debian 12.
+Numerous updates had to be made.

+This guide has only been tested with RasPiOS 2023-10-10 based on Debian
+12. Further updates and testing will need to happen before this guide can be used with versions of RasPiOS prior to the 2023-10-10 version.

+Testers are needed.
+Please report your test results.

 -----